 Staining Pine vs. Douglas Fir

 But how about choosing what wood can be stained better?
 Is it pine wood stain or Douglas fir wood?
-So to give you a clear point of view, we compared the effects of staining on both of them.
+To give you a clear point of view, I compared the effects of staining on both of them.

 Pine and Douglas fir are both softwoods and are commonly used by carpenters and builders as construction materials.

 Given the density of pine wood, stains can hardly penetrate through its wood.
 But unlike pine, Douglas fir has absorbent wood fiber which makes a penetrating stain easy.